smach/rweekly.org/draft.md

 **GitHub or Bitbucket**

 - [{talib}](https://github.com/serkor1/ta-lib-R): An Interface to TA-Lib for Technical Analysis and Candlestick Pattern Recognition in R
+- [{sparkler}](https://github.com/CodingTigerTang/sparkler): Lightweight visual engines for confetti, fireworks, and atmospheric weather in Shiny and RMarkdown.

 ### Updated Packages